-In 2017, Melton City 2036 - The City We Imagine was developed as the City's first Community Vision.
-This review delivers on the commitment to review and update the Community Vision on a regular basis.
+In 2017, Melton City 2036-The City We Imagine was developed as our City's first community vision.
+This review delivers on the commitment to review and update the community vision on a regular basis.

-Melton City 2041 represents an update to 'The City We Imagine' to reflect the current opportunities and challenges faced by our growing community.
+Melton City 2041-The City We Create represents an update to The City We Imagine to reflect the current opportunities and challenges faced by our growing community.
 In 2021, we no longer need to imagine what the City will look like when it is developed, it's happening all around us.
 It's now a City well on its way, experiencing growth and change right across the municipality.

 With growth and change comes increased expectation and excitement for what is to come.
-Melton City 2041 captures our community's updated vision.
+Melton City 2041- The City We Create captures our community's updated vision.

-Like the first Community Vision, it focuses on liveability and structures the themes around the built, social, economic and natural environments.
-A fifth theme has been added which recognises the need for our community to have open and transparent dialogue with Council and others.
+Like the first community vision, Melton City 2041- The City We Create focuses on liveability with structured themes that focus on built, social, economic and natural environments.
+A fifth theme has been added which recognises the need for our community to have open and transparent dialogue with Council and other key organisations and decision makers.
 As a community, we not only want to be heard, we expect to be engaged in the decisions that affect us.

-This update to our Community Vision also recognises the resilience of our people, and our nuanced, yet cohesive direction towards COVID-19 recovery.
+This update to our community vision also recognises the resilience of our people, and our nuanced, yet cohesive, direction towards COVID-19 recovery.